 Where and what is your current position?

-I opened a child development clinic eight years ago and most recently published my first book, Discipline without Damage: How to get your kids to behave without messing them up.
+I opened a child development clinic in 2008 and have two published books - Discipline without Damage: How to get your kids to behave without messing them up (2016) and Parenting Right from the Start: Laying a healthy foundation in the baby and toddler years (2019).
 With these endeavors, my responsibilities are highly varied.
 I continue to do direct clinical work with children and parents and provide support and supervision to the many therapists who work in my clinic.
-I also present around about 50 workshops across North America each year on topics related to child development, parenting, and mental health, blog for the Huffington Post, and am a regularly invited media guest and columnist.
+I also present around about 50 workshops globally each year on topics related to child development, parenting, and mental health, and am a regularly invited media guest and columnist.

 Is your current career path as you originally intended?